Critical Minerals and Energy Intelligence. Stay Ahead.

 SUBSCRIBE FOR INVESTMENT INSIGHTS

-Welcome to The Oregon Group, an investment research team founded by independent capital markets experts, Anthony Milewski and Justin Cochrane.
+Welcome to The Oregon Group, an investment research team focused on critical minerals, mining, energy and geopolitics.

-Anthony, Justin and their team, are now sharing their boardroom expertise, institutional experience and analysis from our global network, to help you profit and hedge your investment exposure during this time of unmissable opportunity.
+Our independent capital markets experts are sharing their boardroom expertise and institutional experience to help you profit and hedge your investment exposure during this time of unmissable opportunity.

 Subscribe and get today’s market and industry trends delivered to you in real-time.